Shawn1eo/pyISBO/README.md

 For Linux Ubuntu users, execute the following line in the shell:
 **`pip install pyISBO --break-system-packages`**

 This also works for other packages you might need.
+If above methods don't work, you can check https://packaging.python.org/en/latest/tutorials/installing-packages/ for more detailed installation guide.

 ## User Guidance
 The framework of modeling in **pyISBO** is as follows.